DevAmarkr/Node-Task-Manager/README.md

 # Task Manager

-A simple task management application built with Node.js, Express, MongoDB, and WebSocket for real-time updates.
+A simple task management application built with Node.js, Express, MongoDB, and socket.io for real-time updates.

 ## Installation